 The password vaults have an option to print your “emergency kit” which includes the master login to the password vault.
 This is a document that should be left for your loved ones.

-Step 3: Talk to a professional.
+Step 3: Name a Digital Executor

 To help ensure all of your accounts, data, and other personal matters are left to the right people, it will help to talk to a professional estate planner and/or will executor.
 Ask that your wishes for your digital remains that you outlined in step 1 be respected when you pass.